Use the immune system to destroy tumors

 University of Nebraska Medical Center researchers have found a way to harness the power of the immune system to recruit immune cells to help treat cancer.

 Joyce Solheim, Ph.D., and Tatiana Bronich, Ph.
 D., have shown that a protein messenger, or chemokine, called CCL21, can treat tumors.
 CCL21 is capable of attracting immune cells to the area where it’s administered.

 However, one problem with this approach is that CCL21 doesn’t last long inside the body, and therefore the effects of CCL21 are relatively short-lived.

 To get around this hurdle, Drs.
-Bronich and Solheim created a new way to deliver CCL21 directly to the tumor site while protecting it from degradation.
-The nanoformulation allows for extended release of CCL21 within the tumor site, which prolongs its effect and increases the overall therapeutic impact.
+Solheim and Bronich created a new way to deliver CCL21 directly to the tumor site while protecting it from degradation.
+The nanoformulation allows for extended-release of CCL21 within the tumor site, prolonging its effect and increasing the overall therapeutic impact.

-By enhancing immune infiltration into tumors, the CCL21 nanoparticles can greatly enhance the efficacy of tumor vaccines, cell therapies, oncolytic viruses, and antibody therapies.
+By enhancing immune infiltration into tumors, the CCL21 nanoparticles can significantly improve the efficacy of tumor vaccines, cell therapies, oncolytic viruses, and antibody therapies.
 Future studies will look at the benefits of co-administering CCL21 nanoparticles with existing cancer immunotherapies.